Greek Chicken Risotto is easy, delicious and all made in ONE POT!

 - bake: Now, no more stirring your Chicken Risotto!
 Simpy cover and bake 20 minutes or until your rice is on the tender side of al dente.
 If you don’ have a tight-fitting lid, then you can use foil, but make sure it is TIGHT otherwise the broth will evaporate before the rice is cooked, leaving you with crunchy rice.

 - garnish: Garnish with freshly chopped tomatoes, additional Feta, freshly grated Parmesan cheese and fresh parsley if desired.
-Season with salt and pepper to taste.
-DIVE IN!
+You could even top with a dollop of tzatziki!

 HOW TO STORE CHICKEN RISOTTO